sidorykp/tlaplus-journey/README.md

 1. proving equivalence between two algorithms
 1. proving the property that we are interested in based on the proved equivalence

-# The price we pay for having two equivalent algorithms
-One fragment of the **specEquivalence** proof was particularly hard during developing the two MoneyTransfer algorithms:
->ASSUME NEW self \in Transfer, init(self)
-PROVE E!init(self)

-The workaround was to use one **redundant** condition:
->init:\
->&nbsp;&nbsp;&nbsp;&nbsp;if(initPrecond(self)) {

-The above redundant condition is **completely unnecessary** in each of the two MoneyTransfer algorithms when treated separately.

-The sole purpose of this redundant condition is to make the specEquivalence proof possible.

 # Pre-Requisites
 The project is being developed using:
 - [TLA+ Toolbox v1.7.4](https://github.com/tlaplus/tlaplus/releases/tag/v1.7.4)